caesarnine/binsmith/README.md

 # Binsmith

-An AI agent that works by running shell commands and writing reusable, composable CLIs.
+An AI agent that builds its own toolkit.
-Tools it creates persist across sessions.

-## The idea

-Most AI agents are stateless.
-They solve problems, then forget everything.
+Most agents are stateless—they solve problems, then forget everything.
 Binsmith takes a different approach: when it does something useful, it writes a script.
 That script goes into a persistent toolkit.

-Ask Binsmith to fetch a webpage, and it writes `fetch-url`.
-Ask it to convert HTML to markdown, and it writes `html2md`.
+Ask it to fetch a webpage, it writes `fetch-url`.
+Ask it to convert HTML to markdown, it writes `html2md`.
 A week later, when you ask for a daily briefing, it composes them:

 ```
 $ brief